alexon94/rsschool-cv/cv.md

 ### About me

 Hello!
 My name is Alexey.
-I am an aspiring frontend developer, devoting all my time to learning to expand my skills and achieve success in this field.
+I'm a beginner front-end developer, devoting all my time to learning, expanding my skills and achieving success in this field.

-My goal is to develop in the field of frontend development and apply my knowledge in real projects.
-Looking for internship or entry-level positions to start my career in web development.
+My goal is to develop in the field of front-end development and apply my knowledge in real projects.
+Looking for an internship or entry level position to start my career in web development.

 ### Skills